5. The Hierophant

 Upright

-Keywords: Tradition, mentorship, sacred systems, lineage, learning, ritual.
+Keywords: Tradition, mentorship, systems, doctrine, lineage, structure, beliefs, ritual.

 Reversed